Store

 The Role of Inflammation and Stress

 All changes due to your NEM response return to normal once the stressor passes.
-But constant stress could see a constant Inflammation Circuit response that results in chronic inflammation.
-And chronic inflammation may lead to various symptoms manifesting, while overtaxed adrenals could result in adrenal fatigue.
+However, constant stress could cause a constant Inflammation Circuit response, resulting in chronic inflammation.
+Chronic inflammation may manifest various symptoms, while overtaxed adrenals could result in adrenal fatigue.
 Furthermore, chronic inflammation may cause your immune system to overreact to deal with the issue.
-This may give rise to even more health issues including autoimmune conditions.
+This may give rise to even more health issues, including autoimmune conditions.

-While an herbal poultice is external and may not help address many of the health issues associated with chronic inflammation, it can help address inflammatory issues on a smaller scale, like bruising, muscle pain, or even arthritis.
-Addressing any type of inflammation may help support overtaxed adrenals and help in curbing chronic inflammation.
+While an herbal poultice is external and may not help address many health issues associated with chronic inflammation, it can help address inflammatory issues on a smaller scale, like bruising, muscle pain, or even arthritis.
+Addressing any inflammation may help support overtaxed adrenals and help curb chronic inflammation.

 An herbal poultice gives you the benefits of an herb without the high concentrations found in essential oils and tinctures.